CieloHX/DongTai-Doc-en/doc/tutorial/intro.md

 ## DongTai IAST

-> Empowering DevSecOps Productivity with an Easier and Secure Way
+> Empowering DevSecOps Productivity with an Easier and Secure Ways

 ### Introduction